Join a Network of Institutions Committed to Fostering Civic Engagement

 |Network of peer institutions||

 Yes, we’re staunchly nonpartisan.
 Andrew Goodman Ambassadors are expected to serve the interests of their campus community — regardless of party affiliation.
 Our students bridge the party divide, uniting all students.
 Democracy works best when everyone is at the table.

 What makes your program unique?

 We’re experts in the field of campus voter engagement and organizing, and we use time-tested and research-backed structures to develop and administer the program.
 We work hands-on with college students and higher education professionals to develop powerful relationships, and we utilize their feedback to constantly improve the program.
-Vote Everywhere is unique because we are, by design, best able to promote long-term change on campuses.
+Andrew Goodman Vote Everywhere is unique because we are, by design, best able to promote long-term change on campuses.
 This is our platform:

 Official Home on Campus: With every election cycle, voter registration and engagement organizations appear and disappear on campus.
 This does not result in a sustainable model of voter engagement.
-In contrast, The AGF enters into a contractual agreement with each university, thereby creating an enduring partnership.
+In contrast, AGF enters into a contractual agreement with each university, thereby creating an enduring partnership.
 There is no one-size-fits-all approach to fostering civic and political engagement.
-That is why Vote Everywhere is designed to meet each campus community’s unique needs, perspectives, and cultures.
+That is why Andrew Goodman Vote Everywhere is designed to meet each campus community’s unique needs, perspectives, and cultures.

 Voting is Just the Beginning: Because voting is seen as the first step in the civic engagement process, many organizations seek to register voters.
-But Vote Everywhere goes beyond voter registration.
+But Andrew Goodman Vote Everywhere goes beyond voter registration.
 Our students become campus organizers who form coalitions with other campus groups and take action alongside their peers to awaken and deepen a lifelong commitment to participatory democracy.